Zero-Trust Access to the Kubernetes API

 In most environments, the K8S API is not exposed to the public internet.
 In such cases, you can use Cloud Secure Edge’s (CSE) default Mutually Authenticated TLS (MTLS) flows for TCP services to provide your end users zero-trust access, regardless of their network location.
 K8S API traffic flows through the Access Tier and is wrapped in a MTLS tunnel (shown in the diagram below).

 1. End user requests access to a Kubernetes API server.
-User’s request is routed to Cloud Secure Edge (CSE).
+The user’s request is routed to Cloud Secure Edge (CSE).

 2. CSE runs a device trust check via user’s org’s device manager, which is integrated with the app.